developer-zebra/developer-zebra-site/src/enterprise-keyboard/1-0/guide/setup/index.md

 The section covers direct activation of Enterprise Keyboard on a single device. <!-- If using one of the remote methods referenced above to activate and configure multiple managed devices, please refer to the [Automated Activation section](#automatedactivation) later in this guide. -->

 <b>To quickly determine whether Enterprise Keyboard has been activated</b>:

 &#49;.
 Bring up the Android keyboard and long-press the spacebar.

 &#50;.
 If "Enterprise Keyboard" appears in a screen like the one below, tap its radio button (arrow) to set it as the default input device:
 <img alt="" style="height:150px" src="2a_choose_input.png"/>
 <br>

-If the Enterprise Keyboard does not appear, proceed to the steps below.
+If the Enterprise Keyboard does not appear as above, it must be activated using the steps below.

 #####Activate Enterprise Keyboard: